algosup/2023-2024-project-4-sportshield-team-2/Documents/UserManual/userManual.md

 # Get Started

 SportShield is an innovative anti-theft device designed for sports equipment, equipped with sensors and actuators to detect movement, activate an alarm, and notify the owner.
+<br><br>
+**SportShield is still in development.
+This prototype doesn't include yet all the features that we are planning to implement.**

 ## What's in the box